tomcritchlow/tomcritchlow.github.io/_posts/2019-06-06-blood-in-the-feed.md

 The opposite of blood in the feed is... algorithmic whiplash?
 A sense of dislocation that comes from the algorithms trying to guess whether you're interested in credit card learning or a UFC fight.
 This sense of unreal disbelief - how can you get things so wrong?

+*Thanks to Tobias for the AMP-story embed tip <https://twitter.com/WillmannTobias>*

 --

 Update #1: "Chum links" - Chum is shark bait thrown into the water.
 A chum link is a link that triggers a high intent signal of a specific kind to the algorithms triggering blood in the feed.
 Example - click this link and watch the enamel pin ads roll into your feed: <https://studiocult.co/> - *disclaimer I found that link via an ad so have no idea if the pins are real*